elementor/wp2staticpromises/README.md

 Calling `wait` on a promise that has been rejected will throw an exception.
 If the rejection reason is an instance of `\Exception` the reason is thrown.
-Otherwise, a `GuzzleHttp\Promise\RejectionException` is thrown and the reason can be obtained by calling the `getReason` method of the exception.
+Otherwise, a `WP2StaticGuzzleHttp\Promise\RejectionException` is thrown and the reason can be obtained by calling the `getReason` method of the exception.

 ```php